 Does Landlord Insurance Cover Tenant Damage?

-This is a complicated answer to a tricky question.
+But this is a more complicated answer to a trickier question.
 If a tenant throws a house party and damages the walls, floors and other appliances in the home, the tenant damage is typically not covered by your landlord insurance policy.
-But if the tenant accidentally starts a fire and causes significant damage, that tenant damage would typically be covered by landlord insurance.

 With any insurance policy, coverage can be restricted to a case-by-case basis.
 Generally speaking, if negligence is the main reason for the accidental damage, there may be a good chance the damage won’t be covered.